Rodney Dangerfield: Early career

 At the age of 15, he began to write for stand-up comedians while performing at the Nevele, a former resort in Ellenville, New York.
 Then, at the age of 19 he legally changed his name to Jack Roy.
 He struggled financially for nine years, at one point performing as a singing waiter until he was fired, before taking a job selling aluminum siding in the mid-1950s to support his wife and family.
 He later quipped he was so little known that when he gave up show business, "I was the only one who knew I quit."

 In the early 1960s, he started reviving his career as an entertainer.
 Still working as a salesman by day, he returned to the stage, performing at hotels in the Catskill Mountains, but still finding minimal success.
-He fell into debt, about $20,000 by his own estimate and couldn't get booked.
+He fell into debt, about $20,000 by his own estimate and could not get booked.
 He later joked, "I played one club; it was so far out, my act was reviewed in Field & Stream."

 Dangerfield came to realize that what he lacked was an "image," a well-defined on-stage persona that audiences could relate to, one that would distinguish him from other comics.
 After being shunned by some premier comedy venues, he returned home where he began developing a character for whom nothing goes right.

 During Roy's comeback bid, he was scheduled to play the Inwood Lounge in Manhattan.
 Wanting to disguise himself from the longtime patrons who might have remembered him from the 1940s, Roy asked club owner George McFadden to change his name.
 "He came up with Rodney Dangerfield," the comedian said.
 "I don't know where it came from."
 McFadden may have taken it from The Jack Benny Program on NBC radio, which had first used "Rodney Dangerfield" as a character's name in 1941.
 Ricky Nelson also used the name as a pseudonym in a 1962 episode of The Adventures of Ozzie & Harriet.